RolfKoenders/gitpoint-api-docs/README.md

 *TODO*

 ## Contribute
 Don't hesitate to open an issue if you have a question or an idea.
+You can also find me in the [Gitter of GitPoint](https://gitter.im/git-point/)